Connect with others who understand.

 • You start to feel generally unwell.

-Infections may need to be treated with antibiotics, so it’s important to call your doctor right away.
+Infections may need to be treated with antibiotics, so it’s important to call your doctor right away because, unlike seroma, this complication does not resolve on its own.

 One MyBCTeam member experienced an infection and identified it by unusual redness and fever.
 “I had a lumpectomy with infection,” they wrote.
 “I had redness accompanied by pain and a low-grade fever.
-Needed antibiotics and aspirations to drain it.
+I needed antibiotics and aspirations to drain the fluids.
 The process doesn’t hurt.
 Don’t hold back and think it gets better by itself.”

 They also regularly encourage each other to ask their doctor about any changes that they notice.
 “It’s better to call for nothing than not call, and something is wrong,” stated one member.